-From December 10, 2021 Upper Hutt Blockhouse will be open by appointment only under ORANGE in the traffic light system.
-If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
-Please stay home if you’re sick.
+Upper Hutt Blockhouse is open by appointment only under ORANGE in the traffic light system.
+If you are visiting us, you will need to wear a mask and follow our Covid-19 requirements.
+Please stay home if you’re unwell.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 The Upper Hutt Blockhouse is located 1.8kms from the centre of Upper Hutt.